lsportsltd/trade360-java-sdk/README.md

 #### Customers API Error handling

-Error handling depends on which approach is used – synchronous or asynchronous:
+same as on Snapshot Api, Error handling depends on asynchronous approach is used.
 For asynchronous method a standard approach for reactive paradigm should be used.
 If error occurs during request processing a `Trade360Exception` exception is emitted to `Mono<T>`.
 The excessive description how to handle errors in Reactor can be found [here](https://projectreactor.io/docs/core/release/reference/index.html#error.handling).
 Below you can find one of the most basic approach to handle errors:
 ```java
     exception -> {